MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-monitor.md

 - **Compliant**: The device successfully applied one or more device compliance policy settings.

-- **In-grace period:** The device is targeted with one or more device compliance policy settings.
+- **In-grace period:** *(This status isn’t supported by Linux)* The device is targeted with one or more device compliance policy settings.
 But, the user hasn't applied the policies yet.
 This status means the device is not-compliant, but it's in the grace period defined by the admin.

   - Learn more about [Actions for noncompliant devices](actions-for-noncompliance.md).

-- **Not evaluated**: An initial state for newly enrolled devices.
+- **Not evaluated**: *(This status isn’t supported by Linux)* An initial state for newly enrolled devices.
 Other possible reasons for this state include:

   - Devices that aren't assigned a compliance policy and don't have a trigger to check for compliance
   - Devices that haven't checked in since the compliance policy was last updated